‘Lights & Hauls the World G.E.’ as Schenectady was Iconic, Our 50th H.S. Reunion is Next Year

 Expecting to continue my streak of fun outings at #QueensCupSteeplechases on 29th.

-Yes, sport coat prices are catching up to cost of suits, and when a guy starts mentioning how else a jacket fits with his wardrobe, that’s for sure a positive. *Every*single*female* likes it when I say, “Guys often buy a suit and immediately want a white shirt, time out on that.”
+Putting a jacket on the guy, versus letting them wrestle into it after whirling overhead, is always a positive. *Every*single*female* likes it when I say, “Guys often buy a suit and immediately want a white shirt, time out on that.”

 Even if people are jogging through, a lookee-see, pointing out we have plenty of Peter Millar sports-shirts is a no-brainer.
 Everybody likes Millar, and digging a little for what someone might want is the Q&A that makes me a good consultant.